Say goodbye to nervous isolation

 There’s a particular kind of anxiety that comes with being Jewish.

-With the recent rise in antisemitism, Help For Anxious Jews offers support for Jews across the spectrum—from deeply observant to deeply skeptical—who feel overwhelmed by the weight of the world, the ache of ancestral trauma, and the pressure to hold it all together.
+With the recent rise in antisemitism and antisemitic incidents, Help For Anxious Jews offers support for Jews across the spectrum—from deeply observant to deeply skeptical—who feel overwhelmed by the weight of the world, the ache of ancestral trauma, and the pressure to hold it all together.

-• Because even if our observance differs, our worry is shared.
+Because even if our observance or identification differs, our worry is shared.

 You don't feel safe.